 We currently use the following color space rules:

 - Color space used for rendering, compositing, and storing all float precision images in memory.

-- Default color space for sequencer, scene_linear if not specified
+- Default color space for the Sequencer, scene_linear if not specified.

 - Default color space for byte precision images and files, texture_paint if not specified.

 - Default color space for float precision images and files, scene_linear if not specified.

 The standard Blender configuration also includes some support for ACES (code and documentation), even though we have a different linear color space.
 It is possible to load and save EXR files with the Linear ACES color space, and the RRT view transform can be used to view images with their standard display transform.
 However, the ACES gamut is larger than the Rec.
 709 gamut, so for best results, an ACES specific configuration file should be used.
 OpenColorIO provides an ACES configuration file, though it may need a few more tweaks to be usable in production.